Hydroseeding Contractors in Scotland

 Year: Multiple Phases

-Hydroseeding across 60 hectares at the Clyde Windfarm complex in South Lanarkshire — one of the largest onshore wind farms in the UK.
-Wind farm construction strips vast areas of vegetation across exposed upland terrain, and rapid re-vegetation is essential to control erosion, stabilise access tracks and borrow pits, and meet planning reinstatement conditions.
-CDTS has delivered multiple phases of hydroseeding across the Clyde Windfarm North and South sites, applying seed and mulch hydraulically to areas that are inaccessible to conventional seeding equipment.
-The scale of this project — 60 hectares of hydroseeding on a single site — demonstrates our capacity to deliver programmes that match the demands of major energy infrastructure.
+Hydroseeding across 60 hectares at the Clyde Windfarm complex, one of the largest onshore wind farms in the UK.
+Wind farm construction strips vast areas of vegetation across exposed upland terrain, and rapid revegetation is essential to control erosion, stabilise access tracks and borrow pits, and meet planning reinstatement conditions.
+CDTS North & West has delivered multiple phases of hydroseeding across the Clyde Windfarm North and South sites, applying seed and mulch hydraulically to areas inaccessible to conventional seeding equipment.

 Client: Story Rail